vseryakov/backendjs/README.md

         - can be passed as base64 encoded string in the body as JSON, like: { type: 0, icon: 'iVBORw0KGgoA...' }, for JSON the Content-Type HTTP headers must be set to `application/json` and data should be sent with POST request
         - can be uploaded from the browser using regular multi-part form
-    - allow - icon access permissions:
+    - auth - icon access permissions:
-      - empty - only own account can access
+      - "" (empty) - only own account can access
       - all - public, everybody can see this icon
       - auth - only authenticated users can see this icon
       - id,id.. - list of account ids that can see this account